Sytronik/pyin-rs/README.md

 #### Note

-- Supported audio files: the same as [Rodio](https://github.com/RustAudio/rodio)
+- Supported audio files: the same as [Creak](https://crates.io/crates/creak) crate.
   - Multi-channel audio files are supported.
 - output file: npy file contains an ndarray (shape=(3, no. of channels in input audio, no. of frames), data=[f0_array, voiced_flag_array, voiced_probs_array])
 - If "-" is used as the output filename, the app will send output data to stdout.